vehicle-lang/tutorial/chapter-4/solutions/README.md

   robust per correctly classified image, but classifies fewer images correctly.
 The two effects pull the raw verified count in opposite directions, which is why the count should always be read against the number of eligible images.

+## Exercise #6: properties beyond epsilon-ball robustness

+No model solution is provided yet.
+The Iris properties are bounds on a four-dimensional input space with conclusions that are not a fixed label, so this is the first exercise in which the generality of property-driven training over adversarial training matters.
+Contributions of a worked solution are welcome.